webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 Sets the [_Browser Profile_](browser-profiles/browser-profiles-overview.md) to be used for this crawl.

 !!!
 Tip "Best Practices: Use login profiles dedicated to crawling"
     We highly recommend avoiding use of your personal accounts when logging into websites during the profile creation process.
 Crawling with a browser profile that uses your personal account may expose you to risks such as compromised private tokens and unwanted sharing of user preferences.
-Although accounts dedicated to crawling are not required to benefit from browser profiles, they can address these potential issues and more.
+Although accounts dedicated to crawling are not necessary to benefit from browser profiles, they can address these potential issues and more.
 [Continue reading about dedicated accounts](browser-profiles/browser-profiles-overview.md#use-logins-dedicated-to-web-archiving)

 ### Fail Crawl if Not Logged In